 T. Pfuhl joins the PIDE developer team, cross-checking all data for consistency within the database

 A. Bothe works on the update to PIDE 3.0 (internal version) as part of his master thesis, including raw data of experiments

 A paper on the set-up of PIDE2.0 and about first obtained scientific results is published in an open access Journal

 A contribution of the PIDE project was published on the NASA website The Health Risks of Extratesetrial Environments (THREE)

 Launch of PIDE Project site

-Please register here and you will be provided with the files of the newest PIDE version via e-mail as soon as possible.
+- Please register here and you will be provided with the files of the newest PIDE version via e-mail as soon as possible.
 Please note that we request an institutional e-mail address to process your inquiry.

 If you receive the PIDE, you will find the following files: